boldbi/bold-bi-docs/docs/site-administration/look-and-feel-settings-in-cloud-bi/create-custom-application-theme.md

 # How to create custom application theme

-Once you have extracted the template file downloaded from the link in the `Manage Application Theme` dialog, you can manually edit the css variables and assign color codes in the template file to customize the theme.
+Once you have extracted the template file downloaded from the link in the `Manage Application Theme` dialog, you can manually edit the CSS variables and assign color codes in the template file to customize the theme.

 **Let's learn some basics on CSS3 variable and color code assignments.**

 CSS3 variable syntax: `name:value;`

-Here `name` represents the variable name and it should starts with two dashes `(--)`.
+Here, the `name` represents the variable name and it should start with two dashes `(--)`.
 For example, `--primary-branding-color`.

 The value represents the hexadecimal representation of the color code that you want to assign to this variable.
 For example, `#ffffff`.
-You can either assign hex color code or use the already defined CSS3 variable name like below.
+You can either assign a hex color code or use the already defined CSS3 variable name like below.

 ![CSS3 variable](/static/assets/site-administration/images/css-variable.png)

 ### **Points to be noted while editing and uploading custom theme file.**

-* To avoid errors in color assignment, please check this [online color picker tool](https://www.google.com/search?si=AC1wQDAoyjQYg3jwXlqSN_ppczo9wBVbeISr-8vCGaPybowwliJXfryD9GkUWlNo3uTq29yH5Z2Khp5AXSpKSRTZXtkDq1HDAQ%3D%3D&hl=en-IN&kgs=4b27e3cf717a5fe4&shndl=21&source=sh/x/fbx/1&entrypoint=sh/x/fbx&fbxst=CgkKByM2ZTZhNjA) to get the hex value for the color you wish to use in template file.
+* To avoid errors in color assignment, please use this [online color picker tool](https://www.google.com/search?si=AC1wQDAoyjQYg3jwXlqSN_ppczo9wBVbeISr-8vCGaPybowwliJXfryD9GkUWlNo3uTq29yH5Z2Khp5AXSpKSRTZXtkDq1HDAQ%3D%3D&hl=en-IN&kgs=4b27e3cf717a5fe4&shndl=21&source=sh/x/fbx/1&entrypoint=sh/x/fbx&fbxst=CgkKByM2ZTZhNjA) to get the hex value for the color you want to use in the template file.

-* Make sure that you use appropriate color codes that will be suitable for the mode you prefer to customize.
-For example, use **light based colors** in **dark mode** and **dark based colors** in **light mode**, so that the visibility will be clear.
+* Make sure to use appropriate color codes that are suitable for the mode you are customizing.
+For example, use **light based colors** in **dark mode** and **dark based colors** in **light mode** to ensure clear visibility.

-* A custom theme can only be created for either the dark or light mode.
-A single custom theme will not work for both.
-Please choose a custom theme based on your current application mode.
-To reset the custom theme, please select the default value.
+* A custom theme can only be created for either the dark or light mode, not both.
+Please select a custom theme based on your current application mode.
+To reset the custom theme, choose the default value.

-* Once a theme is uploaded, you can't change the color codes in the already uploaded theme file with the same name or by deleting theme file.
-You need to re-upload a new file with changes for further customization.
+* Once a theme is uploaded, you cannot change the color codes in the already uploaded theme file by deleting it.
+You must re-upload a new file with changes for further customization.

-* Before uploading the custom theme file, please ensure your custom theme file is valid by uploading it into this [online validation helper](https://jigsaw.w3.org/css-validator/#validate_by_upload).
+* Before uploading the custom theme file, make sure it is valid by using this [online validation helper](https://jigsaw.w3.org/css-validator/#validate_by_upload).

 ## Assign color code to variables in template file

 ### **Simple Customization**

-You can customize the **branding color**, **primary text**, **secondary text**, **active text**, and **hyperlink colors** by changing color codes for the below mentioned variables.
+You can customize the **branding color**, **primary text**, **secondary text**, **active text**, and **hyperlink colors** by changing the color codes for the variables mentioned below.
 These minimal changes will be enough to customize all components and elements.

 <a>Branding Color</a>

-You can customize the **branding color** by changing the `--primary-branding-color` variable.
+Customize the **branding color** by changing the `--primary-branding-color` variable.
-This will reflect in the areas and components shown in the below image.
+This will affect the areas and components shown in the image below.

 <table>
     <tr>